Version: eXtendFiles 1.7.0 and above

 Overview

-• eXtendFiles provides Signed URLs (links which valid for a pre-defined lifetime, and generally for a short duration) when Amazon S3, Microsoft Azure, or Oracle Cloud Object storage is being used as the cloud storage provider.
+• eXtendFiles provides Signed URLs (links which are valid for a pre-defined lifetime, and generally for a short duration) when Amazon S3, Microsoft Azure, or Oracle Cloud Object storage is being used as the cloud storage provider.

 • eXtendFiles provides Shared URLs for Microsoft SharePoint/OneDrive when user-based upload (see Configuring User Based File Upload In OneDrive for more information) is being used as the cloud storage provider.